ahnpj/soc-analyst-portfolio/labs/active-directory/Lab01-active-directory-domain-structure/Lab01-active-directory-domain-structure.md

 ### Step-by-Step Walkthrough

 I logged into the Domain Controller and reviewed the domain configuration.
-I noticed that the DC also hosted DNS, which matched what I learned during Security+—Kerberos authentication relies on DNS to resolve service names.
+I noticed that the DC also hosted DNS, which matched what I learned during Security+.
+Kerberos authentication relies on DNS to resolve service names.
 I also reviewed how logging into a domain-connected machine contacts the DC to verify credentials.

 - I examined the domain namespace and the server configuration.
 - I confirmed that DNS was running on the DC, which is necessary for locating domain resources.